NEWS DETAILS

 What is a Barcode Reader?

-A barcode reader is a device designed to capture and decode the information contained in a barcode.
-It typically consists of three main components: a scanner, a decoder, and a cable or wireless connection to a computer or POS system.
-Barcode readers can be handheld or stationary, and they are commonly used in retail, logistics, and manufacturing environments.
+A barcode reader is a device designed to interpret and decode the information contained in a barcode.
+It typically consists of a scanning component, decoder, and interface to connect with a computer or POS system.

 What is a Barcode Scanner?